paper-toaster/osu-wiki/wiki/Help_Centre/en.md

 If the servers are offline, do not close osu! until we've fixed the issues and the servers come back up, as the game will try to submit your score again for up to an hour before it gives up.

-#### Can you upload a score I set for me?
+### Can you upload a score I set for me?

 **Unfortunately, no, we cannot upload scores upon request.**

 If you were denied a score due to technical reasons or whatever else, the best you can hope for is to repeat your display of skill and achieve it again.
 Sorry!

-#### The notes seem out of sync or out of time with the music!
+### The notes seem out of sync or out of time with the music!

-**This can be due to sound processing software running on your machine, such as *Razer Surround Audio*.
+**This can be due to sound processing software running on your machine (e.g., *Razer Surround Audio*).
 It could also be due to your `Universal Offset` being set incorrectly.**

-*Caution: the use of bluetooth audio devices tend to increase audio latency, which could be causing your audio to lag behind.*
+*Caution: the use of bluetooth audio devices tend to increase audio latency significantly, which could be causing your audio to lag behind.*

 Try closing any extra programs which alter or influence the sound coming out of your computer.
 If this doesn't help, you could try to adjust your `Universal Offset`.

+*Notice: you should make sure you are using headphones/earbuds as opposed to speakers when using the `Offset wizard` to get the best experience possible.*

 Every individual hardware configuration has a particular `Universal Offset` that determines whether you hear the game's audio a little later or earlier.
 The default values work for most people, but if you find it isn't for you, you can change it by following three simple steps:

 1. Go to the `Options` menu and find the `Universal offset` slider under the `Offset Adjustment` header.
 The default value is 0; you should only change it if needed.
 2. If the default value (0) isn't working for you, try using the `Offset wizard` button to walk you through setting a new one.
 3. If this still doesn't help, you may want to try updating your sound card or motherboard audio drivers.\

-*Notice: you should make sure you are using headphones/earbuds as opposed to speakers when using the `Offset wizard` to get the best experience possible.*

-#### I'm experiencing lag spikes or stuttering during play!
+### I'm experiencing lag spikes or stuttering during play!

 **There are many reasons why osu! may be performing inconsistently.
-From programs on your computer, to out-of-date drivers, simply having some settings too high could cause performance drops.**
+From programs on your computer, to out-of-date drivers, even simply having some settings too high could cause performance drops!**

-##### Do you have a lot of programs open at the same time while playing osu!?
+#### Do you have a lot of programs open at the same time while playing osu!?

 **Some background processes can fight with osu! for resources and make the game very unpleasant to play.**

-Try closing some programs that you do not need open while playing the game.
+Try closing some programs that you don't need open while playing the game.
 You can check which programs are using up the most resources on your computer by pressing `Ctrl` + `Shift` + `Esc` to open the Task Manager.

 You can also try checking to see how much priority your computer is giving to osu!.
+To check or change this, do the following:

+*Warning: We do not reccomend selecting priority `Realtime` as this may cause resource issues within your system.
+Your computer may even block you from selecting this setting.*

+- Open the Task Manager.
+- Right click on osu!.
+- Click `Go to details`.
+- Right click on the highlighted program (this should be called `osu!.exe`).
+- Click on `Set priority`.
-To check or change this, open the Task Manager -> right click on osu! -> click `Go to details` -> right click on the highlighted program (this should be called `osu!.exe`) -> click on `Set priority` -> and if you want more resources to be sent to osu!, click on one of the six options shown in the sidebar. `Realtime` is not reccommended, and your computer may not even allow you to select this setting.
+- If you want more resources to be sent to osu!, click on one of the six options shown in the sidebar.

-##### Is your computer secure?
+#### Is your computer secure?

 **Viruses, spyware, malware or other unwanted software can cause serious performance problems for even high-end computers.**

-Please be sure to keep your computer clean and safe and you might notice an improvement.
+Please be sure to keep your computer clean and safe, and you might notice an improvement.

-##### How old is your computer?
+#### How old is your computer?

 **Very old computers that use even older Intel Integrated graphics chipsets may not be powerful to handle osu! at all, even on the lowest settings.**

-The only way to deal with this one is to upgrade your computer and/or graphics card!
+The only way to deal with this one is to upgrade your computer or graphics card!

-##### Are your drivers up-to-date?
+#### Are your drivers up-to-date?

 **Old drivers can cause serious performance issues.
 Make sure you keep all of your drivers up-to-date for everything, wherever possible.**

 Graphics card drivers are particularly important for osu!, as well as sound card drivers.

-##### Are you using a USB hub to connect lots of USB devices to your computer through one USB cable?
+#### Are you using a USB hub to connect lots of USB devices to your computer through one cable?

-**Connecting too many devices to one port via a splitter can cause input lag which is hard to detect but can seriously throw off your game.**
+**Connecting too many devices to one port via a splitter can cause input lag, which is hard to detect, but can seriously throw off your game.**

 An easy solution to this is to try unplugging your USB hub briefly.
-If your lag disappears, you know why!
+If your lag disappears, you'll know why!

-##### Are you running osu! in windowed or borderless mode?
+#### Are you running osu! in Windowed or Borderless mode?

-**Both windowed and borderless mode introduce a *considerable* amount of input delay.
-Fullscreen is optimal for the smoothest gameplay experience.**
+**Both Windowed and Borderless mode introduce a *considerable* amount of input delay.**

+We reccomend using Fullscreen as it is optimal for the smoothest gameplay experience. <!-- this line could be bolded with the line above, or stay down here, I can't decide tho (remove comment before merging) -->

+If you are using windowed or borderless mode to sync up your monitor's refresh rate, we reccomend you try selecting the `VSync` option under `Frame Limiter` first! <!-- this line and the line below are only one sentence long but they don't really fit together on the same line (remove comment before merging) -->

+If you are using windowed mode to lower the "sensitivity" of your tablet, we reccomend that you try adjusting your tablet area (which you can learn to do in the "Performance" section of this article!).

-##### Does your game freeze up for only a moment or so?
+#### Does your game freeze up for only a moment or so?

 **Sometimes background processes or other applications on your computer can send big requests for resources all at once, which will make your machine struggle.**

 This usually clears up after closing everything non-essential before playing osu!.
-Torrenting software is a big culprit for this—especially if it shares space with the drive that osu! is installed on.
+Torrenting software is a big culprit for this, especially if it shares space with the drive that osu! is installed on.

-##### Has the game recently updated?
+#### Has the game recently updated?

 **Sometimes, after a game update, the client may struggle for seemingly no reason.**

 If you have a lot of beatmaps, please wait at least 10–15 minutes before blaming the lag on the update.
 The osu! client may be reprocessing your maps to calculate their difficulty.

-If it does not resolve, a reboot can sometimes help.
+If this doesn't resolve the issue, a reboot can sometimes help.

-#### My game looks glitchy, like the graphics are torn!
+### My game looks glitchy, like the graphics are torn!

-**This is due to an effect called [screen tearing](https://en.wikipedia.org/wiki/Screen_tearing) and can be fixed by setting the in-game `Frame limiter` option to `VSync`.**
+**What you're experiencing may be due to an effect called [screen tearing](https://en.wikipedia.org/wiki/Screen_tearing), which can be fixed by setting the in-game `Frame limiter` option to `VSync`.**

-This is a completely harmless (albeit ugly!) effect that happens because the game's refresh rate is not synced up with your monitor's refresh rate.
+This is a completely harmless (albeit ugly) effect that happens because the game's refresh rate is not synced up with your monitor's refresh rate.

 You can also try playing in Windowed or Borderless mode, which will use your operating system's native VSync instead.

 Turning on VSync or playing in Windowed or Borderless mode will introduce a *considerable* amount of input lag, unfortunately.
-For most people, this will not cause significant issue though.
+For most people, this will not cause a significant issue, though.

 Later NVidia graphics cards have a global option in the NVidia Control Panel to set the global refresh rate to a setting called 'Fast', which will also fix this issue.

-#### I received a server-side error when trying to play online!
+### I received a server-side error when trying to play online!

-**Please keep in-mind that the servers could be having issues.**
+**Please keep in-mind that our servers may be having issues.**

 Check the [osu! server status page](https://status.ppy.sh/) to see if there are any ongoing issues with the servers.

-**This can also happen if you are using a shared Internet connection, a proxy, or VPN.**
+**This can also happen if you are using a shared Internet connection, proxy, or VPN.**

 Try using another proxy or VPN provider.
 But if all else fails, send in a support ticket via email to [accounts@ppy.sh](mailto:accounts@ppy.sh).

 If you are not using any of the above, then you will need to send in a support ticket, as your connection has likely been blacklisted in error.

-Tor (The Onion Router) or networks associated with the Tor relay will not connect to the game servers for the most part.
-We do this to avoid malicious use, as these types of networks are typically associated with ill-intented purposes.
+Tor (The Onion Router) or networks associated with the Tor relay will not connect to the game servers, for the most part.
+We do this to avoid malicious use, as these types of networks are typically associated with [ill-intented purposes](https://en.wikipedia.org/wiki/Tor_(anonymity_network)#Usage "Wikipedia").

+---

-### Online Features
+## Online features

-#### I can't sign in or connect to osu! at all!
+### I can't sign in or connect to osu! at all!

 **Ensure that osu! can properly access the Internet through any firewall or anti-virus suites you have installed on your computer.**

-Read-on to learn about a few ways of allowing applications to have Internet access through several common anti-virus suites!
+Read on to learn about a few ways of allowing applications to have Internet access through several common anti-virus suites!

-##### Allowing a program through Windows Firewall
+#### Allowing a program through Windows Firewall

 **On most Windows installations, Windows Firewall will be the default firewall software.**

-To make sure osu! can access the Internet, we will need to allow it to communicate through Windows Firewall.
-You can check and add osu! to the program list in just seven steps:
+To make sure osu! can access the Internet, we're gonna need to allow it to communicate through Windows Firewall.
+You can check and add osu! to the program list by doing the following:

 1. Open the Start menu.
 2. Type `allow an app` into the search bar within the Start menu.
 3. You should see a Control Panel match titled `Allow an app through Windows Firewall`.
 Click it.
 4. A panel with a large list of applications with two checkboxes beside them will open.
-Click on any application, and then hit the `o` key.
+Click on any application, and then hit the `O` key.
 The list will scroll down to all applications beginning with "o".
 5. Look for `osu!` or `osu!.exe`.
 6. If neither are present, click `Allow another app` at the bottom of the panel and search for your osu! installation directory, and choose `osu!.exe`.
 7. Make sure both `Private` and `Public` checkboxes are ticked.
 Click `OK` to save your settings.
 And then try opening osu! again.

-##### Allowing a program through AVG Firewall
+#### Allowing a program through AVG Firewall

 Please consult AVG's [official knowledgebase entry on the topic](https://support.avg.com/SupportArticleView?l=en&urlName=Allow-application-in-AVG-Firewall) for detailed instructions on how to do this.

-##### Allowing a program through Kaspersky Security Center
+#### Allowing a program through Kaspersky Security Center

 Please consult Kaspersky's [official help article](https://support.kaspersky.com/7834) on adding applications to the Trusted Zone for detailed instructions on how to do this.

-##### Allowing a program through McAfee
+#### Allowing a program through McAfee

 Please consult McAffee's [official knowledgebase entry on the topic](https://service.mcafee.com/webcenter/portal/cp/home/articleview?articleId=TS100813) for detailed instructions on how to do this.

-##### I've added osu! to my firewall but I still can't connect to the server!
+#### I've added osu! to my firewall but I still can't connect to the server!

-**If this happens, we will need extra information from you to help sort this out.**
+**If this happens, we'll need extra information from you to help sort this out.**

 If you are still having issues connecting to our game servers, please submit a support ticket by sending an email to [accounts@ppy.sh](mailto:accounts@ppy.sh).
-The following information below will help us resolve your issue quickly.
+The following information below will help us resolve your issue quickly:

 - A trace route output log from the command `tracert` for the servers `cho.ppy.sh`, `osu.ppy.sh` and `m1.ppy.sh` (see below for instructions)
 - The `network.log` file from the `Logs` folder in your osu! installation directory